Manifest Reconciliation Statement Scheme Terms and Conditions

 “Manifest Reconciliation Statement (MRS)” refers to the form and format of the information pertaining to manifest and permits that are required to be submitted in accordance with these terms and conditions and pursuant to Regulation 11(3) and Regulation 12(3) of the Regulation of Imports and Exports Regulations (Cap 272A, Rg1);

-- the procedure, terms and conditions as herein set out, whereby the Director-General shall consider and accept the delivery of the MRS by the User; and
+- procedures, terms and conditions as herein set out, whereby the Director-General shall consider and accept the delivery of the MRS by the User; and

 “Audit” refers to the examination by the Director-General of the manifest, permits and other supporting documents to determine that all consignments listed in the manifest are duly authorised imports or exports; that the inward and outward declarations are complete and accurate and are not in contravention of any of the provisions of the Regulation of Imports and Exports Act (Cap 272A); and that the User has complied with all other terms and conditions of the Scheme and any written law presently in force in Singapore;